GoldenCheetah/GoldenCheetah/README.md

 * Track and predict performance using models like Banister and PMC
 * Optimise aerodynamics using Virtual Elevation
 * Train indoors with ANT and BTLE trainers
-* Upload and Download with many cloud services including Strava and Todays Plan
+* Upload and Download with many cloud services including Strava, Withings and Todays Plan
 * Import and export data to and from a wide range of bike computers and file formats
+* Track body measures, equipment use and setup your own metadata to track

 GoldenCheetah provides tools for users to develop their own own metrics, models and charts
 * A high-performance and powerful built-in scripting language